 Spotted Wing Drosophila: The first detection of SWD was recently reported by the UW Fruit Team in La Crosse County.
 Growers of caneberries should keep a close eye out for this pest.

 Beneficial Insects: The IDL has been seeing an increase in reports of beneficial insects over the last two weeks, such as lady beetle larvae, lacewing eggs & larvae, and predatory wasps.
-Growers should scout for these beneficials in addition to pests and be aware of their populations when considering management approaches.This article was posted in Apples, Berries, Grapes and tagged Beneficial insects, Grape flea beetles, Japanese beeetles, plum curculio damage.
+Growers should scout for these beneficials in addition to pests and be aware of their populations when considering management approaches.This article was posted in Apples, Berries, Grapes and tagged Beneficial insects, Japanese beeetles.